Ritual Form in the Zendo

 Practicing mindful movement in the zendo helps bring one’s awareness in harmony with one’s surroundings.
 If this is your first time, please review a few of the essential forms below.
 Newcomers are not expected to know these practices, conventions we refer to as form.
 If you have any questions, feel free to ask anyone with a rakusu after any gathering.

 Placing One’s Shoes

-At the entryway of the zendo, please place your shoes neatly besides others.
+At the entryway of the zendo, please place your shoes neatly beside others.
 This ritual initiates our intention to slow down, practice mindfulness, and respect the harmony of the group.

 Entering the Zendo

-When we enter the zendo, make a standing bow with palms together toward the center of the room.
+When entering the zendo, make a standing bow with palms together toward the center of the room.
 This is a recognition of putting aside the distraction in our minds and entering sacred space.